-New technologies have had a major impact on the operational environment and cultural landscape of parliaments.
+New technologies are having a major impact on the operational environment and cultural landscape of parliaments.
 A parliament that harnesses the power of new digital tools can now connect with those it represents in ways that were hard to imagine just a few years ago.
-The internal systems within parliaments are stronger and the processes they use, while still challenged, are steadily improving.
-Social networks are important tools, allowing citizens to engage more easily with members and parliaments.
+The internal systems within parliaments are stronger and the processes they use are being transformed.
+Social networks and open data are important tools, allowing citizens to engage more effectively with members and parliaments.

-The Centre is composed of a Secretariat, managed by the IPU; parliamentary hubs, managed by host parliaments which other parliaments can join.
+The Centre is composed of a Secretariat, managed by the IPU and parliamentary hubs, managed by host parliaments which other parliaments can join.
 CIP is overseen by a Steering Committee that provides strategic advice.
 For organizations wanting to get involved, CIP offers four levels of partnership to parliaments, parliamentary strengthening organizations, donors and other relevant organizations:

 Keystone partners host hubs within the Centre and/or provide core funding to the Centre.
 Keystone Partners are directly involved in the strategic governance and direction of the Centre through membership of the Steering Committee.

-Funding partners contribute financial resources to the Centre, and take a more background role in terms of governance.
+Funding partners contribute financial resources to the Centre but take a more background role in terms of governance.

 Supporting partners provide in-kind support, for example, secondment of staff to participate in the work of the Centre for a period of time, on a per-project basis or for short-term assignments, such as for inter-parliamentary support.